Abdiweli Sheikh Ahmed: Population Estimation Survey for Somalia

-In May 2014, Prime Minister Ahmed chaired a presentation in Mogadishu on the new Population Estimation Survey for Somalia (PESS).
-The PESS was conducted by the federal Ministry of Planning and International Cooperation, which collected raw data on local communities from various enumeration areas across the country.
-Samples were culled from people residing in all of Somalia's 18 administrative regions, including urban, rural and peripatetic areas.
-Since the survey's start on 12 June 2013, the Federal Government was assisted in its data collection by local communities in all national districts in conjunction with international partners.
-The UNFPA mobilized resources and coordinated and provided technical support for the Somali authorities, which facilitated the completion of the PESS for the entire nation.
-Through its collection of qualitative raw data, the Population Estimation Survey for Somalia aims to support evidence-based policy and decision-making, including the formulation and implementation of development and humanitarian programs on a priority basis.
-The PESS meeting concluded with Ahmed visiting various national ministries, notably the Ministry of Foreign Affairs, Ministry of Agriculture, Ministry of Social Affairs and Ministry of Labor.
+In May 2014, Prime Minister Ahmed chaired a presentation on the Population Estimation Survey for Somalia (PESS) in Mogadishu.
+Conducted by the federal Ministry of Planning and International Cooperation, the survey collected data from various areas across the country.
+The PESS aimed to support evidence-based policy-making by providing qualitative data for development and humanitarian programs.
+The survey covered all 18 administrative regions, including urban, rural, and peripatetic areas, with assistance from local communities and international partners.
+Ahmed's engagement included visits to various national ministries, further underscoring the survey's importance.

 Ministerial subcommittees

 In May 2014, Prime Minister Ahmed appointed new ministerial subcommittees within the Cabinet.
 The initiative aims to strengthen coordination between the national ministries and federal parliament, and thereby facilitate the implementation of government plans.
 Among the new ministerial subcommittees are working groups on economic development, national security, politics, social affairs and service development.
 Each subcommittee is tasked with overseeing activities within its respective assigned work area.
 Additionally, all Cabinet projects must hereafter first be discussed at the subcommittee level.